spring-projects/sts4/concourse/README-secrets.md

 }
 ```

-See also the `put-secret-in-vaulr.sh` script for an
+See also the `put-secret-in-vault.sh` script for an
-example of how to use vault CLI instead.cat
+example of how to use vault CLI instead.